 This lecture series focuses on several monuments and architectural complexes in India, surveying the Buddhist, Hindu, and Islamic traditions of the sub-continent.
 The material will be presented in chronological order, spanning dates from the 2nd century BCE to the sixteenth century.

 Read more about each individual lecture on our Events Page.

-Allan Langdale has given several annual lectures for the Architectural Foundation of Santa Barbara.
+Allan Langdale has had seasons of powerful lectures with the Architectural Foundation of Santa Barbara, including several sold-out lectures.
 He has his PhD in art history from UCSB and currently teaches at UC Santa Cruz.
 He also works in the tourism industry for Smithsonian Journeys and Zegrahm Expeditions, doing about a dozen trips a year.
 Allan is the author of several articles and books, including Palermo: Travels in the City of Happiness (2014) and The Hippodrome of Istanbul / Constantinople (2020).
 His travel blog can be found at ‘Allan’s Art and Architecture Worlds’: https://allansartworlds.sites.ucsc.edu/